openstack/ironic-specs/specs/approved/implement-rescue-mode.rst

 Other end user impact
 ---------------------
-We will add rescue and unrescue commands to python-ironicclient.
+We will add rescue and unrescue commands to OSC Client.

 Scalability impact
 ------------------